sukaryo-heilscher/sukaryo-heilscher.github.io/essays/standards.md

 _Tedium_

 That simple word alone adequately describes my experience with the code analyzing tool ESLint.
 Just when I've wrapped up coding a program and am preparing to submit it, ESLint has to rear their ugly head to point out the three spaces I didn't bother to place.

-INSERT CODE HERE

 Yeah, thanks mate.
 We really avoided a catastrophe there.
 My code would've been utterly incomprehensible otherwise.
 Sarcasm aside, the juice just isn't worth the squeeze.

 ## The Juice